 The goals of the program are to provide foundation knowledge and educational experiences in pediatric dentistry and offer diverse experiences in all aspects of pediatric dentistry clinical care as recognized by the specialty.
-The program instills in the resident all the values and beliefs of the specialty and ensures they have the skills to be responsible for care of the growing child.
+The program instills in the post graduate students all the values and beliefs of the specialty and ensures they have the skills to be responsible for care of the growing child.
 Graduates become skilled as the primary care provider for the pediatric patient from infant, child, and adolescent and for the special needs patients.
 There is a strong hospital component ensuring the graduate is able to fully integrate into the medical community.
 The program experiences foster interest in community service and helps to prepare and encourage the graduate to become committed to dental education.
 The program comprises formal instruction in the biomedical sciences and clinical and didactic subjects of pediatric dentistry.
-Residents become fully integrated in the medical care of the pediatric patient through rotations at affiliated hospital experiences including anesthesia, pediatric medicine and its subspecialties, pediatric emergency services, and operating room services.
+Post graduate students become fully integrated in the medical care of the pediatric patient through rotations at affiliated hospital experiences including anesthesia, pediatric medicine and its subspecialties, pediatric emergency services, and operating room services.

 Approximately 20 percent of the overall program time is dedicated to the didactic component.
 Emphasis is placed on gaining a critical and analytical attitude toward existing and new information.
 Seminars are evidence-based and used to provide education in the areas of growth and development, child development and its applications to dentistry, health promotion and prevention of disease, patient care, behavior guidance, and moderate sedation techniques.